apache/apisix/docs/en/latest/plugins/limit-conn.md

 | rejected_msg       | string | optional                                |            | non-empty                                | the response body returned when the request exceeds `conn` + `burst` will be rejected.                                                                                                                                                                                                            |
 | allow_degradation              | boolean  | optional                                | false       |                                                                     | Whether to enable plugin degradation when the limit-conn function is temporarily unavailable.
 Allow requests to continue when the value is set to true, default false. |

-**Key can be customized by the user, only need to modify a line of code of the plug-in to complete.
-It is a security consideration that is not open in the plugin.**

-When used in the stream proxy, only `remote_addr` and `server_addr` can be used as key.
-And `rejected_code` is meaningless.

 ## How To Enable

 Here's an example, enable the limit-conn plugin on the specified route: